dwarriaz/TE_Overlap/README.md

 Repo for TE Distribution Code Development

 ## Todo
-- make it robust, testing figure out how to build tests
+- [] Make it robust, testing figure out how to build tests
-- Send mySEQL code, automate
+- [x] Make this usable, command line option integration
-- make this usable, command line option integration
+- [] LEARN HOW TO USE GITHUB
-- LEARN HOW TO USE GITHUB
+- [] Make more modular classes
-- Make more modular classes
+- [] Curate Test Gene list